(Grasshopper Adventures is pat of the Flight Centre Travel Group)

-For the purposes of the General Data Protection Regulation 2016/679 (“GDPR”) we are a “data controller” for the processing of personal information you provide to us in connection with:
+For the purposes of the General Data Protection Regulation 2016/679 (“GDPR”) and other similarly situated legislation we are a “data controller” (or equivalent) for the processing of personal information you provide to us in connection with:

 - event management services;

-- the provision of retail travel services; and
+- the provision of leisure travel products and services; and

 - for the purpose of all our marketing activities.

-Generally, the type of personal information we collect about you is the information that is needed to facilitate your travel arrangements and bookings and to arrange travel related services and/or products on your behalf.
+Generally, the type of personal information we collect about you is the information that is needed to facilitate your travel arrangements and bookings and to arrange travel related products and/or services on your behalf.

 We therefore typically process the following types of personal information about you: